skip to main content

 The demographic breakdown of these abortion views can be found on Gallup's Legality of Abortion Demographic Tables page.

-Separately, Gallup's 2022 abortion update found that the public now leans more "pro-choice" (55%) than "pro-life" (39%) when asked which term they identify with.
-The breakdown of how different subgroups of Americans answer this question is available on Gallup's 'Pro-Choice' or 'Pro-Life' Demographic Table page.
+The breakdown of how different subgroups of Americans answer this question is available on Gallup's "Pro-Choice" or "Pro-Life" Demographic Table page.

-Yearly trends in Americans' views on the legality of abortion and whether they are pro-choice or pro-life are shown by gender, age and party ID on the following pages:
+Yearly trends for Americans’ views on the legality of abortion and whether they identify as pro-choice or pro-life are shown by gender, age and party ID on the following pages:

 Find more Gallup articles about abortion on the Abortion Topics page.